When does this whole sobriety thing get better anyway?

 Sobriety is kind of like that.

-Depending on your individual circumstances, past, and mental state, there is a good chance that your internal world gets a little worse before it gets better.
+There is a good chance that your internal world gets a little worse before it gets better.

-Sobriety can be complicated.
+Sobriety is complicated.

 The early days of sobriety are a bit of an emotional rollercoaster.